My thoughts on management & time tracking

 • A programmer is likely to get just one uninterrupted two-hour session in a day.

-These are the problems that management should be trying to solve, not trying to interrupt a programmers time further by requiring that they log each and every hour that they’ve spent on each feature.
+These are the kinds of problems I think management should be trying to solve, rather than adding more interruptions by requiring developers to log each hour they’ve spent on every feature.

 Another great article that discusses how programmers see time different to managers is the Makers Schedule.

 Where I currently work (Kobas) actually deals with all of these things I’m complaining about very well.
-For a start there is no time tracking (making me very happy), we have a daily slack stand-up (i guess its more sit down?) where we give a few sentences of what we worked on yesterday and what we plan to do today.
+For a start there is no time tracking (which makes me very happy), and we have a daily Slack stand-up (I guess it’s more sit down?) where we give a few sentences on what we worked on yesterday and what we plan to do today.
 It’s very helpful for knowing what other people are up to without wasting time doing an actual stand-up.

-Interruption wise at any point i feel I need to have an uninterrupted session I can pop in my headphones and unless something explodes I never get interrupted.
-Meetings for me are rare but when they occur they have an actual purpose.
-Developers != Support leading to less interruptions, of course I have to fix problems that come up from support but I’m not personally being interrupted by support requests.
+Interruption-wise, at any point I feel I need to have an uninterrupted session I can pop in my headphones and, unless something explodes, I never get interrupted.
+Meetings for me are rare, but when they occur they have an actual purpose.
+Developers != support, which leads to fewer interruptions.
+Of course I still have to fix problems that come up from support, but I’m not personally being interrupted by support requests.